daggerstab/stellarium-joystick/README.md

 Stellarium's installation directory (e.g. C:\Program Files\Stellarium)
 will install the plug-in there, allowing all users to use the same installation.

-Putting a gamecontrollersdb.txt file in the project's directory before running CMake will cause it to be embedded as a resource when the plug-in is compiled.
-This will be used as a default copy that is copied to the user data directory when the plug-in is run if no such file exists there.

-A local copy of the game controller database probably will be included in the project at some point in the future.

 Authors and copyright
 ---------------------

-At this point, all of the source code, build scripts and this file have been written by me, Bogdan Marinov.
+At this point, all of the plug-in's source code, build scripts and this file have been written by me, Bogdan Marinov.

 This project is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software